 1. Watch the Santa Claus Parade

 More than half a million people line the streets to watch the parade go by.
 With bands, huge floats, and Santa Claus bringing up the rear of the parade, it’s a magical experience for any child and a great holiday tradition.
 If you’re going to be attending the parade, make sure that you get there early to secure a spot.
 Some people bring folding chairs for the kids to sit on.
-Don’t forget to bundle up either, it can get very chilly while watching.

 2. Send a Letter to Santa